 5 Benefits of a Globalized Supply Chain

 The onset of globalization means supply chain management is more complex and business critical than ever before.
-As a logistics manager or business owner, it falls on you to know how globalization can benefit your operation.
+As supply chain managers or business owners, the logistics falls on you to know how globalization can benefit your operation.

 - Reach new customers in new markets around the world – Globalization simplifies communication between business owners, vendors, and customers and therefore makes it easier to reach new markets and stay connected with customers no matter where they are in the globe.

-- Expand sourcing opportunities – Globalization makes it possible for businesses to secure a diverse selection of workers, materials, and products from regions of the world that were previously out of reach.
+- Expand sourcing opportunities – Globalization makes it possible for businesses to increase production by securing a diverse selection of workers, raw material, and products from regions of the world that were previously out of reach.
+This can result in significant labor costs.

-- Offer a larger selection of goods and services – Globalization increases your sourcing opportunities which means it also increases the range of products and services that you can provide for your customer.
+- Offer a larger selection of goods and services – Global sourcing opportunities mean an increase in the range of products and services that you can provide for your customer.

 - Grow and expand the scope of their business – Globalization makes communication near effortless, which make it easier for markets to expand and diversify, thus providing more opportunities for businesses owners to capitalize.